 The U.S. Fish and Wildlife Service presents free, naturalist-led canoe tours called "Paddling along the Edge."
-Registration is now open for 2018 guided canoe trips on Bayou Cane in the Big Branch Marsh National Wildlife Refuge.
+Registration is now open for 2018 guided canoe trips on Bayou Cane at Big Branch Marsh National Wildlife Refuge.

 These canoe trips offer a chance to see native wildlife and to explore the natural and cultural history of the edge of Lake Ponchartrain while paddling a coastal bayou from forest to marshland.
-Paddlers experience the excitement of canoeing southeast Louisiana's scenic Cane Bayou, while learning about the natural and cultural history of the area and an introduction to canoeing techniques.
+Paddlers experience the excitement of canoeing southeast Louisiana's scenic Bayou Lacombe, while learning about the natural and cultural history of the area and an introduction to canoeing techniques.

-These FREE trips are geared toward adults, but children 5 and older may attend.
+The trips are geared toward adults, but children 5 and older may attend.
 Only children aged 10 and older will be allowed to paddle.
-Younger children will sit in the space between the seats.
+Canoes seat two paddlers; young children will sit in the space between the seats.

-- You must pre-register and be confirmed in order to participate.
-Registrations are accepted in the order in which they are received - registrations submitted by email are time stamped in the order in which they enter our inbox.
-You may also register by phone at (985) 882-2015; however, email is preferred.
+- You must pre-register and receive confirmation in order to participate.
+Registrations are processed in the order in which they are received.
+Phone registration is OK; however, email is preferred.

-- To register by phone, you must leave your phone number and email address as well as the names of the individuals that you would like to register, and the age of any participant under 18.
+- To register by phone, call (985) 882-2015 and leave a message with your phone number, email address, names of participants to be registered, and the age of any participant under 18.

 From I-12: Take Exit #74 (LA Hwy 434).
 Go south (towards Lacombe) on Hwy 434 till you hit U.S. 190.
 Turn right (towards Mandeville) and go 4.7 miles to Cane Bayou and cross the bridge over the bayou.